Chevrolet Astro: First generation (1985–1994)

-Initial advertising boasted that it was a vehicle that will "make you realize that life is too big for a minivan", referring to the Chrysler minivans.
+Initial advertising boasted that it was a vehicle that will "make you realize that life is too big for a minivan," referring to the Chrysler minivans.
 The van can have a seating configuration between two and eight passengers.

-Engine choices ranged from a 98 hp 2.5 L four-cylinder to a 200 hp 4.3 L V6, depending on options and/or model year.
-The 4-cylinder engine was only offered in cargo versions of the Astro; it was dropped after 1990.
-For 1985, the 4.3l-V6 (RPO LB1) used a 4 barrel carburetor.
-For 1986 throttle body fuel injection (TBI) was used.
-For 1992 and later years, the central port injection was used.
+Engine choices ranged from a 98 hp 2.5L four-cylinder to a 200 hp 4.3L V6, depending on options and model year.
+The 4-cylinder engine was only offered in short-length, rear-wheel-drive cargo vans, as well as passenger vans for 1985 only; it was dropped after 1990.
+For 1985, the 4.3L V6 (RPO LB1) used a 4-barrel carburetor.
+For 1986, throttle body fuel injection (TBI) was used.
+For 1992 and later years, a central port injection was used.

-Much like the second-generation GM-F body 1970-1981 and X-body vehicles, the GM M-van (Astro/Safari) had a bolt-on subframe.
+Much like the second-generation F-body 1970–1981 and X-body vehicles, the Astro/Safari (internally designated as the M-body for RWD models or L-body for AWD models) had a bolt-on subframe.
 For the M-van, the front suspension shared most components with the GM B-body station wagon (Chevrolet Caprice, Oldsmobile Custom Cruiser and larger variants of the Pontiac Safari and Buick Estate Wagon) with a leaf-spring rear suspension.
-The lower ball joints were larger than their B-body counterparts (similar to 1977-96 Cadillac D platform vehicles, e.g., Fleetwood limousines).
+The lower ball joints were larger than their B-body counterparts (similar to the 1977–96 Cadillac D platform vehicles; e.g., Fleetwood limousines).
 These ball joints were later used in the final Chevrolet Caprice 9C1 (police package) cars manufactured in 1995 and 1996.
-They also shared many mechanical similarities to the GMT 325/330 midsize S/T pickups and utility vehicles.
+They also shared many mechanical similarities to the GMT 325/330 mid-size S/T pickups and utility vehicles.

-Digital dashboards were offered in the first generation Astro; this option did not continue after 1995.
+Digital dashboards were offered in the first-generation Astro; this option did not continue after 1995.

-1989 was the final year that the Borg Warner T-5 manual transmission was made available.
-All subsequent models were equipped with 700R4/4l60 automatic transmissions through 1993.
+1989 was the final year that the BorgWarner T-5 manual transmission was made available.
+All subsequent models were equipped with 700R4/4L60 automatic transmissions through 1993.

-In 1990 a new all-wheel drive (AWD) system (the first U.S.-built minivan to do so), designed and developed by FF Developments (FFD), was made optional.
-The AWD models had a lower fuel economy: 17 miles per gallon highway versus 20 to 21 miles per gallon for rear-wheel drive vans.
-AWD Astros used a Borg Warner 4472 transfer case.
+In 1990, a new all-wheel drive (AWD) system (the first U.S.-built minivan to do so), designed and developed by FF Developments (FFD), was made optional.
+The AWD models had a lower fuel economy: 17 miles per gallon on the highway versus 20 to 21 miles per gallon for rear-wheel-drive vans.
+AWD Astros used a BorgWarner 4472 transfer case.